ai-cfia/nachet-backend/docs/nachet-inference-documentation.md

 ### Blob storage and Pipeline versioning

-To keep track of the various pipelines iterations and versions, JSON files are stored in the blob storage.
+To keep track of the various pipeline iterations and versions, JSON files are stored in the blob storage.
 Users can add the JSON to the blob storage using the `pipelines_version_insertion.py` script.
 This allows for easy management of model and pipeline history.